 Components and sub-components may not fit together.
 Additional effort is caused by alignments with EOC partners to adapt product designs properly

 Open interfaces between components may incur technical and performance limitations for the E2E network, that would not exist if the E2E product is designed proprietarily by one of the currently market-leading manufacturers Huawei, Ericsson, Nokia.
 Overcoming these limitations requires both further technical innovations and improvements as well as adaptation of open interface specifications.

+Economic risk

+Regarding the economic risks, the technologies developed under the IPCEI on Microelectronics are positioned upstream of the products that will could ultimately be marketed by DT.
+Therefore, the risk is very high that DT would not be able to exploit commercially as expected the results of the project.

+In particular, given learning curves in competing technologies for…

 Market for mobile radio equipment is currently dominated by three main players each controlling its value chain for components and sub-components.